marktsuchida/ssstr/README.md

 #include <ss8str.h>
 ```

+**Ssstr** is intended to be used when you need a little more string handling
+capability than can be easily (and safely!) achieved with the standard library,
+but not enough to warrant introducing a heavyweight framework (such as GLib) or
+switching to C++.
+This may include manipulating path names, command line
+arguments, environment variables, and configuration file entries.

 ## Features and Design

 - Safer and simpler-to-use analogs of most of the C standard library `string.h`
   functions.
 - Additional conveneince functions similar to C++ `std::string` member
   functions and more.
+- Move and swap support to minimize the need to copy strings.
-- Strings are always null-terminated and buffer size is managed automatically,
+- Strings are **always null-terminated** and buffer size is managed
-  avoiding tricky edge cases.
+  automatically, avoiding tricky edge cases.
-- Byte strings containing embedded null bytes can be handled.
+- Byte strings containing **embedded null bytes** can be handled.
-- Convenient and efficient interoperability with standard null-terminated
+- Convenient and efficient **interoperability with standard null-terminated
-  strings and unterminated byte buffers.
+  strings** and unterminated byte buffers.
 - Single-file **header-only library**.
 - **Small string optimization**: strings up to 31 bytes (on 64-bit platforms)
   or 15 bytes (32-bit) can be stored directly in the object (usually on the
   stack), avoiding dynamic storage allocation.
 - Compatible with C99 and later.
-- Unit tested thoroughly.
+- Unit **tested** thoroughly.
+- Aims to compile without any warnings (including on MSVC _without_
+  `_CRT_SECURE_NO_WARNINGS` defined).
 - [Documented](https://marktsuchida.github.io/ssstr/man7/ssstr.7.html)
   carefully.

 ## Non-features

+**Ssstr** does not implement reference-counted or copy-on-write strings.

 **Ssstr** is meant for simple byte string manipulation, with the interpretation
 of the bytes completely left to the user.